Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Method overview

 The GCN filter can be expressed as $\tilde{\mathbf{A}}_{\mathrm{GCN},\mathrm{sym}} = \mathbf{I} - \tilde{\mathbf{L}}_{\mathrm{sym}} = \mathbf{U} (\mathbf{I} - \tilde{\mathbf{\Lambda}}) \mathbf{U}^\top$, with an associated frequency response function $p_{\mathrm{GCN}}(\tilde{\lambda}_i) = 1 - \tilde{\lambda}_i$.
 Since the eigenvalues satisfy $\tilde{\lambda}_i \in [0, 2)$, the response function $p_{\mathrm{GCN}}(\tilde{\lambda}_i)$ decreases as $\tilde{\lambda}_i$ increases, particularly over the range \([0, 1]\).
 This behavior implies that the GCN filter primarily suppresses high-frequency components and thus acts as a low-pass filter in that region.
 However, for $\tilde{\lambda}_i > 1$, $p_{\mathrm{GCN}}(\tilde{\lambda}_i)$ becomes negative, introducing noise and disrupting smoothness.
 This means GCN is not a completely low-pass filter and can degrade performance due to this issue.

 \textbf{Node embedding via spectral filtering:} Low-pass filters preserve low-frequency components (small $\lambda_i$) and suppress high-frequency components, producing smooth embeddings where neighboring nodes have similar representations.
-Such embeddings are effective at capturing local structure and community information within the graph.
+Such embeddings are effective at capturing smooth, community-level structure within the graph.
 In contrast, high-pass filters preserve high-frequency components (large $\lambda_i$), emphasizing the differences between neighboring nodes.
 This leads to embeddings that capture distinctive, discriminative features, making the latent representations of nodes more distinct and farther apart from those of their neighbors.